sberl/supersid/docs/ConfigHelp.md

   * bema_wing: beta_wing parameter for sidfile.filter_buffer() calculation.
 Default is '**6**'.
   * paper_size: one of **A3**, **A4**, **A5**, **Legal**, **Letter**
   * number_of_stations: specify the number of stations to monitor.
 Each station is described within its own section.
+  * sampler: one of **normal** (default) or **gapless** .
+In normal mode only 1 second of audio data in each log interval is processes to calcualte the signal estimates.
+In gapless mode audio is continuously recorded, and all samples across the log interval are processed.
+  * overlap: one of **True** or **False** (default) .
+When set to False, the FFT is done without any overlap between slices.
+This is the same behavior as versions before this option was available.
+When set to True, the FFT slices are given a 50% overlap.
+The matplotlib's default FFT window is the Hann window, and the 50% overllap is recommended to give all sampeles equal weight in the PSD.

 <div id='id-section2'/>